cfossto/go-projects/README.md

 # /Web
+Here you will find example Web-applications with common libraries and common techniques worth looking at.

 ## /Simple-gin
 This is an example CRUD application with GIN as a router.
 It is handling CRUD-endpoints and JSON from request body.